Transfer to junior school

 - Starting primary school in Southwark 2023-24 (PDF, 7.4mb)

 If you're a Southwark resident, you must apply online for a junior school place.
 Find further information on completing an online school admissions application on our How to apply online page.

 If you do not live in Southwark, you must complete the admission application for the borough in which you live even if you'd like to apply for a school in Southwark.

 When applying for a school place you can express a preference for up to six junior schools whether they're in Southwark or in another borough.

-If you are going to apply to a school under their medical/social criterion, you must upload additional supporting documents as attachments with your online application before 11.59pm on 15 January 2022.
+If you're going to apply to a school under their medical/social criterion, you must upload additional supporting documents as attachments with your online application before 11.59pm on 15 January 2023.
 Documents may include a recent medical or social report and/or a letter from a professional.

 It is important that you also visit the school first before naming it as a preference on your application.
 This is to ensure that the school is suitable to meet your child’s needs.
-Due to the current circumstances relating to Covid-19, we strongly advise families to check each school's website for details on how and when they will be holding their open day/evening as this may be subject to change at short notice.
+We strongly advise families to check each school's website for details on how and when they will be holding their open day/evening as this may be subject to change at short notice.

 Looked after children (LAC) and previously looked after children (PLAC) in England